Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning: Preliminaries

 \subsection{Combining MCTS and RL for Best Response}

-The performance of EGTA and PSRO depend critically on the quality of policies found in the best response steps; to produce stronger policies and enable test-time search, AlphaZero-style combined RL+MCTS~\cite{Silver18AlphaZero} can be used in place of the RL alone.
-This has been applied recently to find exploits of opponent policies in Approximate Best Response (ABR)~\cite{Timbers20ABR,Wang22Go} and also combined with auxiliary tasks for prediction in BRExIt~\cite{Hernandez22BRExIt}.
-This combination can be particularly powerful; for instance, ABR found an exploit in a human-level Go playing agent trained with significant computational resources using AlphaZero.
+Computing approximate best responses is critical in a variety of multiagent training algorithms.
+There have been many previous works that consider enhancing best response strength via deep RL and game-tree search.
+For example, the original PSRO algorithm~\cite{lanctot2017unified} proposed using deep RL in place of value iteration in the double-oracle framework~\cite{McMahan03DO} which scales game solving in environments with large state spaces.
+Approximate Best Response (ABR)~\cite{Timbers20ABR,Wang22Go} uses MCTS as a best response method which identifies weakness in human-level Go playing agents.
+However, they only focus on domain where a posterior world belief can be computed exactly.
+Another relevant work is Best Response Expert Iteration (BRExIT)~\cite{Hernandez22BRExIt}, which uses MCTS to exploit an opponent mixture trained with an auxiliary loss.
+However, they only concern perfect information games.

+In general, using deep RL+MCTS as a best response method leverages both generalization capability of neural nets and test-time computation by the search method.
+We elaborate this by explaining how ABR algorithm works.
 When computing an approximate best response in imperfect information games, ABR uses a variant of Information Set Monte Carlo tree search~\cite{CowlingISMCTS} called IS-MCTS-BR.
 At the root of the IS-MCTS-BR search (starting at information set $s$), the posterior distribution over world states, $\Pr(h~|~s, \pi_{-i})$ is computed explicitly, which requires both (i) enumerating every history in $s$, and (ii) computing the opponents' reach probabilities for each history in $s$.
-Then, during each simulation step, a world state is sampled from this belief distribution, then the game-tree regions are explored in a similar way as in the vanilla MCTS, and finally the statistics are aggregated on the information-set level.
+Then, during each search round, a world state is sampled from this belief distribution, then the game-tree regions are explored in a similar way as in the vanilla MCTS, and finally the statistics are aggregated on the information-set level.
 Steps (i) and (ii) are prohibitively expensive in games with large belief spaces.
-Hence, we propose learning a generative model online during the BR step; world states are sampled directly from the model given only their information state descriptions, leading to a succinct representation of the posterior capable of generalizing to large state spaces.